MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Cause**

-Development Issue.
+Development issue.

 **Resolution**

 To resolve, report to the development team.

-### Issue: Warning ribbon for updates pop up in scenarios
+### Issue: Warning message pops up for updates

 **Cause**